pcorey/pcorey.github.io/_posts/2016-12-26-deploying-elixir-applications-with-distillery.markdown

 <pre class='language-*'><code class='language-*'>PORT=8080 ./_build/prod/rel/hello_distillery/bin/hello_distillery foreground
 </code></pre>

-If the release was successful, we should see our application’s server logs in the console, and we should bey able to access your application at `http://localhost:8080`{:.language-elixir}.
+If the release was successful, we should see our application’s server logs in the console, and we should be able to access your application at `http://localhost:8080`{:.language-elixir}.

 ## Deploying Our Release